 Simulation software: no changes

 Library: A Calibre library stores household ebooks.
 People in the household then use their personal Kobo ebook readers to read books.
-We have ordered two new Kobo Libra H20 models, as replacements for our current Clara models, that are almost 6 years old.
+We have ordered two new Kobo Libra H20 models, as replacements for our current Glo HD models, purchased in 2016-.